-Loans to customers in the moneylending segment are loans which are interest bearing at interest rates of between 8.4% and 24.0% per annum.
+Secured loans to customers in the moneylending segment are loans which are interest bearing at interest rates of between 8.4% and 12.0% (2014: 8.4% to 24.0%) per annum.
 The quantum of loans granted to customers is based on a fraction of the value of the assets pledged to the Group.